Smart marketers know that Facebook provides an opportunity to connect personally with prospects, customers, and clients.

 - 50 million small businesses had profiles on the social platform

 - Nearly 85% of U.S. companies with 100+ employees reported maintaining pages actively

 However, understanding Facebook’s potential marketing value is not enough.
 To use this platform effectively, marketers must know what works and what doesn’t.

 We’ve put together some basic Dos and Don’ts to help business owners and old-school marketers understand Facebook etiquette and how to use Facebook for marketing.
-If you’re not already an expert in Facebook marketing tactics, read our list to avoid making some common mistakes.
+If you’re not already an expert in Facebook marketing tactics, our list will help you avoid some common mistakes.

 The 5 Do’s

 Facebook’s Insights tool shows you the number of people who view and click each of your posts.
 Review these insights to learn what interests your audience.
 Then, craft future content likely to maximize their engagement.